TOAST-DOCS/Gamebase/en/oper-purchase.md

 * **Store App ID**   Enter information issued by store.
 * **Use or Not**  Select whether to use the store or not.

+> [Note] Validation of receipts from Google Play Store
+>
+> When Google's receipt validation system experiences failure, you can use the Gamebase's internal signature validation to properly process the payment by setting the **Receipt validation settings for onetime products** to 1-step validation.
+> 2-step validation is always performed for subscription products regardless of the setting.

 ### Modify

 Retrieve or modify detail information of registered stores on the list.